mbraekman/mbraekman.github.io/_posts/2024-03-28-ACI IP Monitor.md

 ```

-The downside of this option, of course, is that we have now built our container image, and we need to host it somewhere.
+The downside of this option, of course, is that we have now built our container image and need to host it somewhere.
 In our case, we've chosen to go for a single Azure Container Registry, which has been made part of a dedicated Azure DevOps pipeline to get this ACR up and running and to build and push the image, since this would be a requirement to have this available before the actual services are being created and also doesn't have to be updated every single time.

 ```yaml
   - task: AzurePowerShell@5